Beyond Frosting » Recipes » Desserts » Pies » Easy Homemade Apple Pie

 A plate of apple pie with a big bite missing and a heaping scoop of ice cream on top

-How to Store and Reheat Apple Pie
+How to Store Apple Pie

-Cover your cooled pie well and keep it on the counter for up to 2 days.
-You can transfer it to the fridge and store it for another couple days if necessary.
+• Fridge.
+You can transfer it to the fridge and store it for another couple of days if necessary.
 Alternatively, you can store individual slices in airtight containers.

-Yes, this apple pie is freezer-friendly!
-Before covering and storing it, you’ll need to flash-freeze it until it’s solid.
+• Freeze.
+Before covering and freezing the pie, you’ll need to flash-freeze it until it’s solid.
 Wait until it has cooled completely before doing so.
 Once it’s frozen solid, wrap the entire pie in two layers of plastic wrap or heavy-duty aluminum foil and store it for up to 4 months.
+If desired, you can freeze individual slices with the same process.
+Either way, be sure to thaw out your pie in the fridge before reheating it.

 Print